api3dao/rsk-hackathon-starter/README.md

 ```
 5. Install [Metamask](https://metamask.io/) to your web browser and connect to RSK through this link https://medium.com/sovryn/setting-up-metamask-for-sovryn-on-mainnet-cbf798ca0c9a (instructions are for mainnet, switch chainId to 31, and the RPC to the given URL above).
 6. Import the mnemonic phrase to Metamask
-8. {insert how to get funds on RSK}
+8. You can get funds from the faucet located here https://faucet.rsk.co/.

 Then, you need to set a provider URL to connect to RSK.
 This will be used both by the deployed Airnode and by you while interacting with contracts.